About the Ad Hoc Committee

 • Dawn Lawson

-Ms. Lawson is Personal Assistant to Leonard Peltier and Executive Assistant to Jenipher Jones, Esq., Leonard’s lead counsel.
+Dawn Lawson is Personal Assistant to Leonard Peltier and Executive Assistant to Jenipher Jones, Esq., Leonard’s lead counsel.